sigreen/random-fuse-apis/README.md

-Fuse Integration Services (FIS) Use Case One - RestDSL wrapper around a datasource
+Random Fuse API's
 ====================================

-Demonstration of a RestDSL wrapper with Swagger Docs around a RDBS datasource using the Fuse Integration Services SpringBoot image.
+This project demonstrates a bunch of service API's using both REST and SOAP.
+The second use case showcases a RestDSL wrapper with Swagger Docs around a RDBS datasource using the Fuse Integration Services SpringBoot image.
 The demo uses an in-memory Apache Derby relational database, which can easily be replaced with any relational database.

 ## Overview